Overview and Usage Scenarios

 Tempdb object replacement

-Leverage non-durable tables and memory-optimized table types to replace your traditional tempdb-based #temp tables, table variables, and table-valued parameters (TVPs).
+Leverage non-durable tables and memory-optimized table types to replace your traditional TempDB based structures, such as temporary tables, table variables, and table-valued parameters (TVPs).

 Memory-optimized table variables and non-durable tables typically reduce CPU and completely remove log IO, when compared with traditional table variables and #temp table.

 To get started see: Improving temp table and table variable performance using memory optimization.

 - One customer was able to improve performance by 40%, just by replacing traditional TVPs with memory-optimized TVPs: High Speed IoT Data Ingestion Using In-Memory OLTP in Azure

 ETL workflows often include load of data into a staging table, transformations of the data, and load into the final tables.

 Use non-durable memory-optimized tables for the data staging.
 They completely remove all IO, and make data access more efficient.

 If you perform transformations on the staging table as part of the workflow, you can use natively compiled stored procedures to speed up these transformations.
 If you can do these transformations in parallel you get additional scaling benefits from the memory-optimization.

 Before you can start using In-Memory OLTP, you need to create a MEMORY_OPTIMIZED_DATA filegroup.
 In addition, we recommend using database compatibility level 130 (or higher), and set the database option MEMORY_OPTIMIZED_ELEVATE_TO_SNAPSHOT to ON.